davorg/dmp/chapters/appendix-b.md

 	$hobbits[100] = 'Sam';

-In that last example, all of the elements between 4 and 99 also magically sprang into existence, and they all contain the value undef.
+In that last example, all of the elements between 4 and 99 also magically sprang into existence, and they all contain the value `undef`.

 You can use negative index values to access array values from the end of the array.